ChrisGCampbell/Machine-Learning-Specialization-Supervised-Machine-Learning/README.md

 Improving your model's training and performance, such as vectorization, feature scaling, feature engineering and polynomial regression.
 - Multiple linear regression
 - Gradient descent in practice
+## Week 03: Classification
+- Classification with logistic regression
+- Cost function for logistic regression
+- Gradient descent for logistic regression
+- The problem with overfitting